estuary/flow/site/docs/concepts/captures.md

 # Captures

 A **capture** is how Flow ingests data from an external source.
-Every data flow starts with a capture.
+Every Data Flow starts with a capture.

 Captures are a type of Flow **task**.
 They connect to an external data source, or **endpoint**, and bind one or more of its resources, such as database tables.
-Each binding results in a Flow **collection**.
+Each binding adds documents to a corresponding Flow **collection**.

-Captures are continuous real-time processes by default.
+Captures run continuously:
-As new data becomes available in the endpoint resources, Flow validates their schema and adds them to the appropriate collection.
+as soon as new documents are made available at the endpoint resources, Flow validates their schema and adds them to the appropriate collection.

 ![](<captures-new.svg>)

-You define and configure captures as part of your data flow's **catalog**.
+You define and configure captures in **Flow specifications**.

 [See the guide to create a capture](../guides/create-dataflow.md#create-a-capture)